 Through electromagnetic waves, heat is transferred from one place to another in this radiation method.
 Sun’s heat and light reach our Earth’s surface through Radiation as it is the fastest method of heat transfer.
 Furthermore, it doesn’t require any medium to transfer heat.

-In the thermal properties of matter, there are few substances that do not change to or pass through all the three states of matter.
-Such substances directly change from their solid-state to vapor-state without changing into a liquid state and this process is called sublimation.
-For example, dry ice, which is in a solid-state as CO2 sublimes.
+In the thermal properties of matter, there are few substances that do not change or pass through all three states of matter.
+Such substances directly change from their solid-state to vapour-state without changing into a liquid state and this process is called sublimation.
+For example, dry ice, which is in a solid state as CO2 sublimes.

 Now that you have understood the basic thermal properties of matter, let us understand Latent Heat and the different terms associated with it.

 |Latent Heat [L]||The amount of heat that a unit mass of a substance requires to change its state at a constant temperature is known as Latent Heat.||No specific formula.
 Every substance has its own fusion/vaporization heat.|

 |Latent Heat of Fusion||When heat is either consumed or released in order to change the state of solid to liquid or is called Latent Heat of Fusion.||Latent Heat of Fusion of ice is = 80 cal g^-1|

 |Latent Heat of Vaporization||When there is a change of state from liquid to gas either through the release of heat or by its consumption, it is called Latent Heat of Vaporization||Latent Heat of Vaporization of water is 540 cal g^-1|